Mitchel Musso

 Mitchel Tate Musso (born July 9, 1991) is an American actor and singer.
-He is best known for his three Disney Channel roles as Oliver Oken in Hannah Montana; Jeremy Johnson in the animated series Phineas and Ferb; and his Disney XD role as King Brady on Pair of Kings.
-He was the host of Disney Channel's PrankStars.
+He is best known for his Disney Channel roles as Oliver Oken in Hannah Montana, Jeremy Johnson in the animated series Phineas and Ferb, and his Disney XD role as King Brady on Pair of Kings as well as the host of Disney Channel's PrankStars.

-He voiced DJ in the animated film, Monster House, and starred as Raymond Figg in the Disney Channel Original Movie, Life Is Ruff, released in 2005, as well as Cleatus Poole in the film, Hatching Pete in 2009.
+He voiced DJ in the animated film, Monster House, and starred as Raymond Figg in the Disney Channel Original Movie, Life Is Ruff, released in 2005, as well as Cleatus Poole in the film Hatching Pete in 2009.
 Musso's self-titled debut album was released on June 2, 2009, on Walt Disney Records.
 The album debuted at number 19 on the Billboard 200.

 Early life

 Musso was born in Garland, Texas, the son of Katherine (née Moore) and Samuel Musso, who were involved in community theater in Dallas, Texas.
-He has two brothers – Mason Musso, who sang lead vocals in the band Metro Station, and Marc Musso, an actor.
+He has two brothers – the eldest, Mason Musso, who sang lead vocals in the band Metro Station, and the youngest, Marc Musso, who is also an actor.
 He is of Italian and English descent.
 He grew up in Rockwall, Texas.